Smith94-developer/CODSOFT-Intern-Batch-A11-/README.md

 # CODSOFT-Intern-Batch-A11-
-A  golden opportunity to work in "Data Science" domain for One month under @CodSoft
+A  golden opportunity to work in the "Data Science" domain for One month at @CodSoft